-Passion Vine – Identifying
+Passion Vine (Maypop) – Identifying

 Q: In summer where I grew up there were wild vines that bloomed similar to passion vine.
 They produced a globe-shaped fruit.
 As kids, we’d throw the ripe fruits at each other like bombs.
 My mother told us the fruits were edible – they tasted slightly sweet and contained lots of seeds.
 Is this wild maypop vine the same as passion vine?